AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ![part8-3](https://github.com/user-attachments/assets/7aa78dee-cc4e-4383-99bf-10fc1810d5ad)

 5. Copy `API_KEY` from `main.py` in VS code to the Token entry in Bruno and save.
-6. Change Auth of each request from `No Auth` to `Inherit`.
+6. Change the `Auth` of the request from `No Auth` to `Inherit`.

 ![part8-4](https://github.com/user-attachments/assets/5724c5fe-1566-42aa-8fea-d8f56e6efee8)

-7. Send the request and take a screenshot if the API returned a successful status (e.g. `202 Accepted`) and outputs correspondingly.
+7. Send the request and take a screenshot if the API returned a successful status (e.g. `202 Accepted`) with the `Auth` tab shown and outputs correspondingly.

 ## Submission of Proofs

 1. Compile all screenshot images in a drive folder.
-2. Name each screenshot to its corresponding part with your surname (e.g. `SURNAME_PART1` or `SURNAME_PART1-a`).
+2. Name each screenshot to its corresponding part with your surname (e.g. `SURNAME_PART1` or `SURNAME_PART4B-a`).
-3. Submit the drive folder link [here](https://forms.gle/fXqrcbWTwW5oraxYA).
+3. Submit the drive folder link [here](https://forms.gle/h5qkQow6M6sFXYnx5).